 3 things that a great pitcher needs to look great as she can be[.]

 - The head coach.
 Since the head coach has control over the pitch calling and the catcher, that will lead into my next two items… but at the very top level a good coach that keeps their cool and gives great advice and enables great bullpen practices makes a huge difference on the queen of the circle, whereas a bad coach can cast a shadow over a great pitcher and cause continual misery and frustration.
 Mediocre head coaches can make a great pitcher look bad.

 Great catchers are smart too.
 If pitchers and catchers aren’t wearing armbands, then the catcher needs to relay the signs.
 And if the pitcher isn’t comfortable with the pitch called the catcher and pitch caller need to flex, and quickly.
-These signs need to be relayed correctly and quickly, without getting stolen, so the pitcher can keep her rhythm.
+These signs need to be relayed correctly and quickly, without getting stolen so that the pitcher can keep her rhythm.
 A poor catcher can make a great pitcher look bad.

-Also with a pitch caller (and the catcher somewhat) signs need to be protected.
+Also, with a pitch caller (and the catcher somewhat), signs need to be protected.
 Whether a coach at third base or girls in the opposite dugout or even a runner that’s on second base is able to pick signs, especially the change-up it defeats the pitcher and all her hard work that she has put in, and it’s just not good.
 Protecting signs does matter, and any coach that says it doesn’t is a rookie, at best.

-So in summary, I can tell you that when you see a great pitcher in the championship game I want you to look around at the head coach… I want you to look at the pitch caller (most likely it’s not the catcher; usually none of these three are the same person at this level of success), and I want you to look at the catcher… I guarantee that you will see all three of those are supportive to the pitcher and none are a detriment to the pitcher, at least two out of three in any case.
+So, in summary, I can tell you that when you see a great pitcher in the championship game, I want you to look around at the head coach… I want you to look at the pitch caller (most likely it’s not the catcher; usually, none of these three are the same person at this level of success), and I want you to look at the catcher… I guarantee that you will see all three of those are supportive to the pitcher, and none are a detriment to the pitcher, at least two out of three in any case.